Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-The outcome of such perturbations is often called \textit{counterfactual examples}, which resemble \textit{adversarial examples} in the robustness literature.
-They differ in at least three aspects though: (i) the goal of the former is to explain the model's reasoning mechanism, while that of the latter is to examine model robustness; (ii) the former should be meaningfully different in the perturbed feature (e.g., \textit{This movie is great} $\rightarrow$ \textit{This movie is \textbf{not so} great}), while the latter should be similar to, or even indistinguishable from, the original example (e.g., \textit{This movie is great} $\rightarrow$ \textit{This movie is \textbf{GREAT}}); (iii) the former can lead to changes in the label, whereas the latter do not \cite{kaushik_learning_2020}.
-Prior work has explored different ways to create counterfactual examples, manual \cite{kaushik_learning_2020} or automatic \cite{wu_polyjuice_2021}.
-However, no evaluation of Faithfulness has been reported.
+This leads us to the other operation -- \textbf{perturbation} -- as another type of feature-targeted intervention.
+Compared to simple erasure, perturbing the value of the feature is less likely to result in OOD inputs.
+Consider again our running example: \textit{This movie is great.
+I love it}.
+To study the importance of \textit{great} to the prediction, one can replace it with some other word (e.g., \textit{good}, \textit{OK}, ...) instead of just deleting it altogether, and observe the probability change of \texttt{positive}.
+The outcome of such perturbations is called \textit{counterfactual examples}, which resemble \textit{adversarial examples} in the robustness literature.
+They differ in three aspects: (i) the goal of the former is to explain the model's reasoning mechanism, while that of the latter is to examine model robustness; (ii) the former should be meaningfully different in the perturbed feature to the original example (e.g., \textit{This movie is great} $\rightarrow$ \textit{This movie is \textbf{not so} great}), while the latter should be similar to or even indistinguishable from it (e.g., \textit{This movie is great} $\rightarrow$ \textit{This movie is \textbf{G}reat}); (iii) the former can lead to changes in the ground truth label, whereas the latter should not \cite{kaushik_learning_2020}.

-(b) \textbf{Example-targeted intervention} In addition to features, counterfactual intervention can directly happen on the level of examples.
-A representative method of this type is called \textbf{influence functions} \cite{koh_understanding_2017}, which is designed to explain which training examples are most influential in the prediction of a test example.
-This may remind us of similarity methods in Section~\ref{section:similarity_methods} \cite{caruana_case-based_1999}.
-Although both methods share the same goal, they rely on different mechanisms.
-Similarity methods identify the most influential training examples via similarity search, whereas influence functions are based on counterfactual reasoning -- if a training example were absent or slightly changed, how would the prediction change?
+Generating high-quality counterfactual examples is non-trivial, as they need to simultaneously accord with the counterfactual target label, be semantically coherent, and only differ from the original example in the intended feature.
+In prior work, the most reliable (yet expensive) approach to collect counterfactual examples is still manual creation, as in \citet{kaushik_learning_2020} and \citet{abraham_cebab_2022}.
+However, recent studies propose promising ways to automate the generation, focusing on different aspects of perturbation: domain adaptation \cite{calderon_docogen_2022}, morpho-syntactic features \cite{zmigrod_counterfactual_2019, amini_naturalistic_2022}, or general-purpose \cite{wu_polyjuice_2021}.\\

+\minisection{Example-targeted intervention.} In addition to feature-targeted intervention, counterfactual input intervention can also directly happen on the level of examples.